bcfujiy/backup-website/content/_index.en.md

 ## Job Market Paper
 ***"Spatial Knowledge Spillovers in R&D and Aggregate Productivity: Evidence from the Reunification of Germany"*** \
 *Abstract:* Using a new administrative dataset from German inventors, I causally estimate spatial knowledge spillovers in Research and Development (R&D) by isolating quasi-exogenous variation from the arrival of East German inventors across West German technological clusters after the Reunification of Germany in 1990.
-I find that doubling the number of inventors raises in a location leads to average inventor productivity gains of 41%.
+I find that doubling the number of inventors in a location leads to average inventor productivity gains of 41%.
 I then build a quantitative spatial model of innovation with spatial knowledge spillovers in R&D, and use it quantify the productivity gains of implementing R&D policies.
 The model predicts that a 25% reduction in migration costs for inventors leads to a 3.38% increase in aggregate productivity.

 ---